Learn the basics of how to use the Extracker digital COR Log.

 The first thing to understand is that you can both send and receive COR's in your Extracker account.
 This way you can invite your customer to Extracker to send them project CORs and you can invite your contractors to send you CORs.

-- Received COR Log: Anything one of your Contractors sent TO YOU will be logged in your received COR log.
+- Received COR Log: Anything one of your Contractors send TO YOU will be logged in your Received COR Log.